kattcrazy/tuya_unsupported_sensors/README.md

 **Trouble finding devices/incorrect API key:** Has your API key expired?
 Have you followed the steps above?
 **Trouble finding devices:** Do you have devices to add?
 Have you followed the steps above?
 **No entities in a device:** Check the list of supported sensors.
 If a sensor in the list doesn't work, go to https://us.platform.tuya.com/cloud/explorer > device control > Query properties and input your device's ID there (found https://platform.tuya.com/ > cloud > project management > open project > devices ) and paste the debugging response into a issue so I can add it.
-**Sensors showing "unknown" state / Error 1010 (Token Invalid):** Tuya API access tokens expire after approximately 2 hours.
-The integration automatically refreshes tokens when this happens.
-If sensors show "unknown" temporarily, this is normal during token refresh and they will recover automatically.
-Check the logs for detailed error messages explaining the cause.
-If the issue persists, verify your API credentials are correct.
+**Error 1010 (Token Invalid):** Tuya API access tokens expire after approximately 2 hours, and the integration automatically refreshes tokens when this happens.
+If the issue persists, verify your API credentials are correct and create an issue containing your logs.

 ## About